ScribesZone/ScribesTools/docs/schemaspy/index.rst

     Examples of defaults detected by SchemaSpy_

-* generates a html site a la javadoc with entity-relationship diagrams
+* generates a html site a la javadoc with clickable entity-relationship diagrams.

 .. figure:: media/SchemaSpySchema.jpg
     :align: center